fvollmer/RestrictPDF/README.md

 A simple gui tool to set or modifiy user password, owner password and restrictions like printing, editing, extracting, accessibility, assemble, form filling.
 It uses [libqpdf](https://github.com/qpdf/qpdf) for the pdf processing and win32 API for the gui (basically just a file chooser).

-Please be aware that setting the owner password and all the restrictions are only applied by compliant pdf readers.
-They are more or less just snake oil.
+Please be aware that all setings except the user password are only usefull if compliant pdf reader is used.
+The owner password and all other restrictions are more or less just snake oil.
 RestrictPDF won't obey them and also allows to remove them.

-__RestrictPDF is currently in alpha state.
-Some features are hard coded.__

 <img src="https://user-images.githubusercontent.com/16699443/172309140-0280f738-9157-42a0-9f67-e6d50b13d62d.png" width="400">